andrew/ultimate-awesome/README.md

 - [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [Awesome-Multi-Task-Learning](https://github.com/SimonVandenhende/Awesome-Multi-Task-Learning) - A list of multi-task learning papers and projects. .
 - [awesome-testing-courses](https://github.com/upgundecha/awesome-testing-courses) - A curated list of awesome online courses and tutorials on software testing, test automation and more.
-- [awesome-nocode-lowcode](https://github.com/valentin-vogel/awesome-nocode-lowcode) - A curated list of awesome nocode and lowcode ressources for building software without code.
 - [awesome-remnote](https://github.com/hannesfrank/awesome-remnote) - A curated list of RemNote plugins, themes, tutorials and other resources.
+- [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-bsd](https://github.com/DiscoverBSD/awesome-bsd) - A collection of awesome BSD related stuff.
 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
 - [Computer-Vision-Video-Lectures](https://github.com/kuzand/Computer-Vision-Video-Lectures) - A curated list of free, high-quality, university-level courses with video lectures related to the field of Computer Vision.